- What are the deadlines to apply for your graduate programs?

 8. Can admitted students visit campus? ↑

-In the spring we host a Campus Interview Day (typically in February) for MS, MS/PhD, and PhD program applicants.
+In the spring we host a Campus Interview Day (typically in February) for MS and PhD program applicants.
 Select applicants will be invited to visit campus for an interview day, after which final admissions decisions will be made.
-This year, due to COVID-19, our Campus Interview Day will be virtual and is scheduled for Friday, February 11, 2022 with a virtual social the evening of February 10, 2022.
+This year our Campus Interview Day is scheduled for Friday, February 10, 2023 with a social Thursday evening of February 9, 2023.
 Please contact the Graduate Administrative Assistant for more information.

 9. For the MEd with an emphasis in Program Administration, what if my GPA is below 3.0? ↑